aaronorosen2/security-agent/README.md

 The terraform script `instance.tf` deploys ubuntu-20.04 LTS instances with a security group that has ports 22 and 443 accessible see `security-group.tf`.
 The terraform generates a hosts.ini and dns-host.ini ansible inventory file in the top level ansbile folder populated with the instance's aws dns and dns addresses deployed via terraform .
 The script creates a DNS A record of `record_name`-#.`domain_name` for each instance it deploys where # is the instance number for example 1,2,3 etc..by default there will be one A record named `security-agent-1.agentstat.net` see `dns.tf`.

+First cd to the terrafom folder: `cd terraform`

 Run the following commands to deploy the terraform script:
 ```
 terraform init